piyushmakad/MERN-blog-application/readme.txt

 Now, a CallToAction componenet renders at the end in which we show image in right side and heading,paragraph on left side with button.

+Now we are making ScrollToTop componenet which whenever our we redirected then it always show the new page from Top. for the comment Section, we are making comment Api and model.Comment Model :- the schema stores content,userid,likes by users stored in array, noOflikes,etc.
+In CommentROute, we creating a post request for creating comment with verifyUser.
+In createComment function, we are extracting content,postID,userId from req body and some condition checks.
+Then we create new comment with postId content userid then save the comment in DB.This new comment goes back to client as response.

+In frontend CommentSection.jsx,
+we are using a handleSubmit function for form where we preventDefault submit then try catch.It makes a post request to server with body sending three things content: comment, currentUser._id, postId from props.
+Gets data as response .

+The component conditionally renders different UI elements based on whether the user is signed in (currentUser exists).
+If signed in, it shows the user's information (profile picture, username) and the comment form.
+If not signed in, it prompts the user to sign in with a link to the sign-in page.
 --------------------------------------------------------------------------------------------------------------